UU-UNO Intergenerational Spring Seminar

 Through peer and expert-led panel discussions, community building activities, keynote speeches and worship services, participants undergo a transformative process of learning, reflection, and growth as we explore some of the most challenging issues facing humanity today.

-Our 2015 seminar will take place April 9–11, 2015 in New York City; youth (ages 14-18) arrive a day early on April 8th.
-This year's seminar will focus on the international criminal justice system.
-Together, we will consider UU engagement with issues like:
+Our 2015 seminar took place April 9–11, 2015 in New York City.
+This year's seminar focused on criminal justice systems around the world.
+Together, we considered UU engagement with issues like:

 - The death penalty/capital punishment